 A pay stub shows employees the wages earned for the pay period as well as the year-to-date.
 It lists their gross wages, taxes and deductions, and net wages.

 The information can be helpful for employees trying to predict if they will owe money to the IRS before they file.
-If their year-to-date earnings indicate they will owe, your employees might choose to claim less withholding allowances on their Form W-4.
-Alternatively, they can claim more if they predict they will receive a refund.

 Year-to-date payroll calculator

 To calculate YTD payroll, look at each employee’s pay stub and add the year-to-date gross incomes listed.